We Asked Interior Designers: What’s Your All-Time Favorite IKEA Hack?

 “I’m a big fan of keeping things simple, and there’s nothing more straightforward than putting the Lack shelf on top of a standard table to instantly transform it into a standing desk when desired,” notes Whitney Leigh Morris of The Tiny Canal Cottage.
 “It might not be the prettiest transformation, but it is practical, versatile, and can be tucked away in an instant to maintain a room’s stylish and polished look.”

-Jacquelyn Clark of lark and linen is also a big fan of ikea office hacks Her friend and go-to DIY-er Jess Blazejewski created a next-level workstation by covering a standard desk in linen.
+Jacquelyn Clark of Lark and Linen is also a seasoned IKEA hacker.
+Her friend and go-to DIY’er Jess Blazejewski created a next-level workstation by covering a standard desk in linen.
 Get the full how-to for the project here.

-“My own version of the Sinnerlig hack consisted of taking a colorful pompom tassel garland from Crate and Barrel Kids and hot-gluing it onto the border.
-It added instant color, texture, and pattern to the already-popular lamp for my girls’ colorful room,” says Domino’s 2017 Best New Design Blog award winner, Anita Yokota.
+“My own version of the Sinnerlig hack consisted of taking a colorful pom-pom-tassel garland from Crate and Barrel Kids and hot-gluing it onto the border.
+It added instant color, texture, and pattern to the already-popular lamp for my girls’ colorful room,” says Anita Yokota.

-“My favorite Ikea hack is from Sarah Sherman Samuel,” dishes small-space living expert and Cali-based blogger Katrina Blair Sullivan.
-“She took a basic Ikea dresser painted it a sweet color, added extra long gold handles and cut the feet off the dresser at an angle to elevate the look.
-The dresser turned out amazing and perfect for her son’s nursery.”
+“My favorite IKEA hack is from Sarah Sherman Samuel,” dishes small space–living expert and Cali-based blogger Katrina Blair Sullivan.
+“She took a basic IKEA dresser painted it a sweet color, added extra long gold handles, and cut the feet off the dresser at an angle to elevate the look.
+The dresser turned out amazing and was perfect for her son’s nursery.”